 Again, it's vital to be honest in couples counseling or couples therapy.
 Most couples see couples therapists or marriage therapists with some sort of idea as to what they want to talk about in therapy.
 It could be that you want to see a couples therapist to work through a disagreement that you have on a regular basis, especially one that feels like a dealbreaker, parenting issues, concerns related to trust or cheating, intimacy issues, or something else.

-If you want to save your marriage or current relationship, couples counseling is a great way to go.
+If your DIY marriage counseling isn't enough and you want to save your marriage or current relationship, couple's counseling is a great way to go.
 However, wanting to save your marriage isn't the only reason that you might go to couples counseling.
 People go to couples counseling or therapy for a wide range of reasons.
 Here are some scenarios in which you may consider couples counseling:

 - Frequent arguments